5 Best Whiskies from All Around the World

 Royal Brackla, Scotland

-Scotland is synonymous with whiskey and other kinds of spirits, and it’s not the least surprising that one of the country’s finest distilleries made its way onto our list.
+Scotland is synonymous with the best whiskies and other kinds of spirits, and it’s not the least surprising that one of the country’s finest distilleries made its way onto our list.
 Concretely, the Royal Brackla 21YO stands as one of the best Scottish whiskeys you never tasted, with its vivid russet colour and a palate full of mesmerising tastes.

 The whiskey is characterised by the aroma of apples and pears on the nose, but the palate is distinctly chocolate, rich with ginger and more fruit notes.
 The old wood nodes are present with every sip, and the finish is long and heavy, leaving a nice chocolate and cocoa taste.

 Whiskey-making has been an art form ever since its inception in the 15th century, with distilleries from around the globe preserving the tradition and craftsmanship that has been passed down through the generations, complementing every foundation with a unique mix of spices and ingredients.
-If you’re looking to expand your palate and discover new tastes, these five whiskey brands are bound to bewilder and surprise you.
+If you’re looking to expand your palate and discover new tastes, these five whiskey brands and five of the best whiskies one might want to taste.